 There’s been a revolution in the interpretation world.
 New headphone technologies, like Google’s Pixel Buds, allow instant interpretation in 40 different languages.
 While this is great for bringing the world closer through the power of communication, it certainly doesn’t mean the end for human interpreters.
-Today in the Akorbi blog, we’ll explain why machine interpretation technology won’t replace humans anytime soon.
+Today’s blog post from Akorbi explains why human interpreters are vital for interpretation services and why machine interpretation technology won’t replace humans anytime soon.

 Context and Non-Verbal Cues

 One of the most important things that a human interpreter does is translate a close approximation of the meaning behind what the speaker wants to communicate.
 Tone, facial expressions, and much more need to be considered when providing accurate interpretation.

 Right now, machine interpreters aren’t programmed to read facial expressions and other non-verbal cues.
 Without this, a lot of context and meaning could be lost in translation.
 For important meetings and sensitive communications, you can’t afford for this to happen.